There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) indigenous (Australian), rural and remote oral health written examination and (2) Indigenous (Australian), rural and remote oral health assignment.
+Indicative assessments in this unit are as follows: (1) australian Indigenous, rural and remote oral health written exam and (2) australian Indigenous, rural and remote oral health assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)